Justingaming303/Justingaming303/README.md

-*All my works are free to use, but it would be appreciated if you could give credits.*
+*All my projects are free to use, but it would be appreciated if you could give credits.*

 # About Me
 I have been coding for almost 4 years and it has been my passion to do ever since.
 I like to help people with the power of what programming can do and its magic.